The Dark Herald Recommends The Suicide SquadThe Dark Herald

 Yeah, I know James Gunn is a vomitable little twat.
 And no one will ever look at John Cena the same way again after his Chinese hostage video.
-That’s irrelevant.
+That’s irrelevant to me because I have judge this film on its own merits or lack thereof.
 This review is about Suicide Squad itself.

 This discussion will be reasonably spoiler-free.
 I’ll do another one later in the week where I go into spoilers.

 This is easily the best DC Comics movie.
 I was going to caveat that and say since the Dark Knight but then I thought it over and came to the conclusion that Dark Knight was a Christopher Nolan film, not a DC Comics movie.
 This is the very first movie that gets the vibe of DC Comics right.
 To be exact it gets 1980s DC right and frankly, that was the apex of DC storytelling.

 There are some really interesting caveat articles coming from shill media on this picture’s box office performance.
 By that I mean there are a lot of articles that are saying, this is a good movie BUT it isn’t doing any better than Birds of Prey.
 Which is another way of saying this non-Woke movie’s numbers are no better than Woke DC’s.